RHEcosystemAppEng/feast-workshop-team-share/feast_modelregistry/README.md

 ## Demo Notebooks
 ### Prerequisites
 * PSQL DB instance created
+    * Note: at least `1Gi` of memory is requested, especially if you run in ephemeral mode
 * Model Registry operator installed and PSQL instance created

 ## Data Preparation